orellazri/droptext/README.md

 In both the server and client directories, copy .env.example to .env and change the parameters accordingly.

-To run the server/client execute `yarn start` (or npm) in the respective directory.
+To run the server/client execute `yarn start` in the respective directory.

 ## Docker